 Whatever you do needs to be something that speaks to you.

 A lot of people probably dream of one day opening a bar.
 But JJ Goodman isn’t most people and the London Cocktail Club isn’t just a bar.
-JJ is a world champion mixologist and the London Cocktail Club is a collection of bars that stands out as exceptional – even in a nightlight scene as crowded and storied as that in London.
+JJ is a world champion mixologist and the London Cocktail Club is a collection of bars that stands out as exceptional – even in a nightlife scene as crowded and storied as that in London.
 We asked him about his experience starting up his own business and what advice he might have for others thinking of doing the same.

 Tell us a bit about your business – what’s it about?
 When did you launch?